PoornaesshwarT/8-bit-ALU/README.md

 This project implements an **8-bit Arithmetic Logic Unit (ALU)** at the Register Transfer Level (RTL), capable of performing eight arithmetic, logical, and shift operations selected via a 3-bit opcode.
 The design generates four standard status flags — **Zero, Carry, Overflow, and Negative** — commonly used in processor datapaths for conditional branching and arithmetic validation.

-The ALU was functionally verified using a self-contained Verilog testbench executing **100 randomized test cases**, and is structured for straightforward synthesis and deployment on Artix-7 based FPGA boards such as the Nexys 4 DDR.
+The ALU was functionally verified in simulation using a self-contained Verilog testbench executing **100 randomized test cases**.
+The design and constraints are structured for synthesis and deployment on Artix-7 based FPGA boards such as the Nexys 4 DDR; hardware implementation is planned as a future step once board access is available.

 ## Features